mlaguayojr/kafkajava/Readme.md

 6. Click the "Add External JARS..." button
 7. Navigate to "C:\kafka\jars" and import all the jar files
 8. Click the "Apply and Close" button

+Make sure that DemoProducer and DemoConsumer are using the same topic "JavaTest" (or whichever topic you decided to create).

 # Resources
 * [What is Kafka and Why is popular?](https://techbeacon.com/what-apache-kafka-why-it-so-popular-should-you-use-it)